Should you wash your regular clothes with towels and sheets?

 Some machines have a dirty water sensor.
 The sensors determine how dirty the water is and can adjust the wash cycle for longer if it thinks the load is really gross.
 So assume your underwear just needs the normal washing as it usually would and you’ve put it in the washer with those gross towels listed above.
 Your washer is going to sense how nasty the towels are and run a longer wash cycle.

-What does this mean for your underwear?
-It is going to look old and soon.
-Anytime clothes are washed (agitated) for a long time, they start to look old before their time.
-It can also cause the elastic to break down sooner.
 For something delicate like underwear, it can even cause the seaming to come apart since lace and those type fabrics are typically not as sturdy as a heavy cotton.
 For long lasting underwear, treat them gently.

 Exceptions to the ‘Wash Towels & Sheets Alone’ Rule